jdswinbank/Comet/docs/handlers.rst

 involves two further methods: ``get_options()``, which returns a list of options which are accepted, and ``set_option()``, which provides a means for setting those options.
-Options declared in plugins will automatically be added to the command line options of the :ref:`Comet broker <sec-broker>`.
+Options declared in plugins will automatically be added to the command line options of the :doc:`Comet broker <usage/broker>`.

 Again, an example of how such a plugin with options may be implemented is likely the best documentation: fortunately, one is available in the form of